muldjord/lithomaker/README.md

 # LithoMaker
+Open source, easy to use, Lithophane software.
 Creates 3D lithophanes from PNG image files and exports them to STL files, ready for slicing and 3D printing.

 Download the latest release [here](https://github.com/muldjord/lithomaker/releases).